Submitty/submitty.github.io/_docs/student/communication/office_hours_queue.md

 ---
+category: Student -- Communication
 title: Getting Help through the Office Hours Queue
-category: Student
+redirect_from:
+  - /student/queue
 ---

-### What is the Office Hours Queue?

 The Office Hours Queue organizes, assists, and empowers students to get the help they need.
 The names of students who are waiting for